Breath is the bridge between the involuntary (autonomic) and the voluntary nervous system. It is

 How to practice Stimulating Breath

 Keep your mouth closed but relaxed, inhale and exhale rapidly through your nose.
-Keep your breaths as
+Keep your breath as

 short as possible (these should be noisy breaths).